anikarajvanshi20/Projects-/README.md

 - **Computational_Neuroscience**
   Projects on curiosity, quantitative cognition, and behavioral neuroscience using Jupyter notebooks and Python.
 - **Machine_Learning**
-  Data science and machine learning applications in behavioral data and psychological research.
+  Data science and machine learning projects.
 - **R_programming**
   Data analysis and visualization projects using R.